 - Low management fees (0.40% to 0.50% per year)

-Click to join Wealthsimple (get a $50 cash bonus)
+Click to join Wealthsimple (get a $75 cash bonus).

-Tangerine is the most popular online-only (digital) bank in Canada.
-Their app is available on both iOS and Android.
-They offer high-interest savings accounts with:
+EQ Bank is a popular online-only (digital) bank in Canada.
+Its app is available on both iOS and Android and the bank offers high-interest savings accounts with:

-You can keep your money in a general savings account or use a TFSA, RRSP, RRIF, or US$ savings account.
+You can keep your money in a general savings account or use a TFSA, RSP, or GICs.

-The Tangerine app supports automatic savings plans and goal setting which can help you keep your finances on track.
+The EQ Bank app supports automatic savings plans and goal setting which can help you keep your finances on track.

 For example, when you buy a cup of coffee for $2.50, the app rounds up your purchase amount to $3 and saves the $0.50.
 You can choose to invest multiples of your roundups e.g. 5x.
 For the example above, this means you end up investing $2.50 (i.e. $0.50 x 5), instead of just $0.50.